wangkingh/FastXC/README.md

 To run this CUDA program, ensure your system meets the following requirements:

 1. **NVIDIA GPU**: Your computer must have an NVIDIA GPU that supports CUDA.
 2. **CUDA Toolkit**: You must install the CUDA Toolkit, which is essential for running CUDA programs.
-You can download the latest version from the [NVIDIA official website](https://developer.nvidia.com/cuda-downloads).
+The latest version can be downloaded from the [NVIDIA official website](https://developer.nvidia.com/cuda-downloads).
 3. **GPU Drivers**: Make sure that your NVIDIA GPU drivers are up-to-date to be compatible with the installed version of CUDA.

 ### Tools Check